Read-The-Question/rtq-review/src/pages/md/owners/owner_ar_pr.md

 Let's find the difference between the consecutive terms of the sequence.

-In this sequence we are getting the next term by adding previous term to the current term:
+In this sequence we are getting the next term by adding previous term to the current term.
+Hence the sequence would be:

 $
 \begin{matrix}